 Turmeric comes from the root of a flowering plant of the ginger family and has been used medicinally for more than 4,500 years.
 Turmeric remains a staple treatment for skin conditions, digestive issues and bodily discomfort in Ayurvedic medicine, an ancient Indian healing system still practiced today.

-The active ingredient, curcumin, raises the body’s antioxidant capacity by being highly effective against free radicals.
+The active ingredient, curcumin, boosts the body’s antioxidant capacity by being highly effective against free radicals.
 Turmeric has also been shown to inhibit fungal growth and suppress tumor cell growth.

 The distinguishing ingredient in some of your favorite spicy dishes, cayenne pepper is a member of the Capsium family, also known as the chili peppers family.
 Cayenne peppers contain a high amount of capsaicin that suppresses a neuropeptide involved in inflammatory processes called substance P.